aerogear/aerogear-digger/README.md

-# digger-jenkins
+# AeroGear Digger
-Digger on Jenkins: An OpenSource Build Farm for mobile app builds in the cloud
+An OpenSource Build Farm for building mobile app builds in the cloud

 Give us mobile app source code and we would build it for you!